robotics-in-concert/rocon/doc/exception_handling.rst

 Overview
 ========

 This document is written from the perspective of a library/module developer.
+Some common guidelines:

-.. note:: Gracefully handle errors you know how to handle.
+1. Gracefully handle errors you know how to handle.
-.. note:: Do not silence exceptions that you cannot handle or do not know.
+2. Do not silence exceptions that you cannot handle or do not know.
-.. note:: If necessary, use a global exception handler (at the highest level) to (hopefully) gracefully handle unexpected errors.
+3. If necessary, use a global exception handler (at the highest level) to (hopefully) gracefully handle unexpected errors.

 Recommendations